-Changing port type to FC requires a reboot in Cisco Nexus 5500UP NX-OS version 5.1(3)N1(1a) software to recognize the new port operation.
-This is subject to change in later releases of software.
+Changing port type to FC requires a reboot to recognize the new port operation.
 Ports will not show up in the configuration as FC ports if you did not enable the FCoE feature in Step 3.

 Step 10: Save your configuration, and then reload the switch.
 Because the Cisco Nexus switch requires a reboot to recognize ports configured for Fibre Channel operation, this is a good point for you to reload the switch.
 If you are not enabling Fibre Channel port operation, you do not need to reload the switch at this point.